The Best Takamine Acoustic Guitars for Performing Artists in 2023

 Constructed from solid Cedar, this guitar delivers a warm, rich tone perfect for beginners and experienced players alike.

-With its great value and superb craftsmanship, the Takamine GD20 is perfect for beginner and intermediate guitarists.
+With great value and superb craftsmanship, the Takamine GD20 is perfect for beginner and intermediate guitarists.

 Pros